2nd New Zealand Division: Third Battle

-The next morning, while concentrated German artillery fire and house to house fighting pinned the 2nd New Zealand Division in that portion of the town which they held, the 4th Indian Division was making no progress up the mountain.
+The next morning, while concentrated German artillery fire and house to house fighting pinned the division in that portion of the town which they held, the 4th Indian Division was making no progress up the mountain.
 The 20th Armoured Regiment which was to have supported them, considered the road too risky, as numerous hairpin bends had not been secured.
 German reinforcements continued to arrive, bolstering the defences in town, as well as on the Cassino massif.
-Attempts by the NZ Division to expand their perimeter in town continued on 16 March—XIV Panzer Corps reported in this regard "... south of the town, the enemy [the NZ Division] fought our foremost posts to a standstill by weight of fire and then occupied the station after hand-to-hand fighting ... [but] the centre of the town is still in our hands."
+Attempts by the division to expand their perimeter in town continued on 16 March—XIV Panzer Corps reported in this regard "... south of the town, the enemy [the NZ Division] fought our foremost posts to a standstill by weight of fire and then occupied the station after hand-to-hand fighting ... [but] the centre of the town is still in our hands."

-By the afternoon of 19 March, it was evident that no further progress would be made by the NZ Division in Cassino town—the German paratrooper line held firm, with machine gun, mortar and sniper fire and continued counter-attacks to reduce the NZ perimeter.
-By 20 March a company of Gurkhas overran Point 435 on Hangman's Hill, 500 yards from the Abbey, but were again driven back by German fire from unassailable positions.
-The NZ Division re-occupied the railway station and the botanical gardens in the town and the process of attack and counterattack continued until 23 March when Alexander decided to call off the offensive.
-The Monte Cassino Abbey, although totally destroyed by now, remained firmly in German hands.
+By the afternoon of 19 March, it was evident that no further progress would be made by the division in Cassino town—the German paratrooper line held firm, with machine gun, mortar and sniper fire and continued counter-attacks to reduce the NZ perimeter.
+By 20 March a company of Gurkhas overran Point 435 on Hangman's Hill, 500 yards from the monastery, but were again driven back by German fire from unassailable positions.
+The division re-occupied the railway station and the botanical gardens in the town and the process of attack and counterattack continued until 23 March when Alexander decided to call off the offensive.
+The monastery, although totally destroyed by now, remained firmly in German hands.